Skip to Content

 • These brownies are really quick and easy to prepare which makes them ideal for baking with children, who have a short attention span.

-• The recipe is easily adapted to make Gluten Free Chocolate Brownies and there are instructions later in the post to help you do that.
+• The recipe is easily adapted to make Gluten Free Chocolate Brownies and there are instructions later in the post to help you do that (see FAQ section).

-• Enjoy them hot or cold.
-Lovely to eat cold with your favourite cuppa, but delicious when warmed up and served with some vanilla ice cream.
+• Enjoy them hot or cold, they are lovely to eat cold with your favourite cuppa, but delicious when warmed up and served with some vanilla ice cream.

-• Milk Chocolate: I use a good quality milk chocolate to make these brownies, but you can use dark chocolate or a mixture of dark and milk chocolate if you prefer.
+• Milk Chocolate: I use a good quality milk chocolate to make these brownies.

 • Cocoa Powder: is also added to add a real depth of chocolaty flavour.